bpowell461/SHA-2/README.md

 ## Results
 Results for the Efficiency Test are found [here] (Project/Test Results.xlsx)

-After analyzing the times in the Efficiency Test, it was determined that SHA-256 was the most efficient algorithm due to its fast encrypting power with large data amounts.
+After analyzing the times in the Efficiency Test, it was determined that SHA-256 was the most efficient algorithm due to its fast hashing power with large data amounts.

 The Complexity Test was conducted by analyzing the number of mathematical operations in the operation and the number of code lines needed to implement the algorithm.